camunda/camunda-docs-static/get-started/content/spring-boot/project-setup.md

 </project>
 ```

-## Add main class to our Spring Boot application
+## Add Main Class to our Spring Boot Application

-Next, we add an application class with main method, that will be the entry point for launching Spring Boot application.
-The class has annotation `@SpringBootApplication` on it,
+Next, we add an application class with a main method that will be the entry point for launching the Spring Boot application.
+The class has the annotation `@SpringBootApplication` on it,
-which implicitly adds several convenient features (autoconfiguration, component scan etc. - see Spring Boot docs).
+which implicitly adds several convenient features (autoconfiguration, component scan, etc. - see Spring Boot docs).
-The class is added in `src/main/java` folder in `org.camunda.bpm.getstarted.loanapproval` package.
+The class is added in the `src/main/java` folder in the `org.camunda.bpm.getstarted.loanapproval` package.

 ```java
 package org.camunda.bpm.getstarted.loanapproval;